“Man, I can’t wait to finish this workout so I can get home and eat dinner.”

 It needs to combine with the second cue, time of day, to execute the action.

 But wait!
 There’s actually a third cue.
 Sometimes I actually don’t get coffee, but I still go through almost the same sequence of steps.
 On those days I drink water, because there’s a critical third cue missing: tiredness.

-Internal states (exhaustion, thirst, hunger, happiness, anger, etc.) can also function as cues.
+Internal states (exhaustion, thirst, hunger, happiness, anger, etc.) can also function as cues for habits.
 My action, getting coffee, is triggered by the combination of:

 - Entering the office